damianofalcioni/js-functions-orchestrator/README.md

 This library provide a simple yet powerful, fast, secure, and extensible orchestrator for your JavaScript/Typescript functions, working both in browsers and Node/Bun/Deno, that can be used as base for your own low-code platform.
 The orchestration logic is defined in a simple JSON and use the power of [JSONata](https://jsonata.org/) for input/output transformation.

+Highlights:
+- Lighweight: Full orchestration logic is ~100LoC.
+No dependencies except JSONata.
+- Secure: User code provided as JSONata expression do not need to be sandboxed.
+- Extensible: Provide your own state mangement system or additional transition logic in a format different of JSONata (TODO).
+- Isomorphic: work on browser as well as on Node/Bun/Deno.
+- Typescript types available.
+- Open Source (MIT).
+- 100% Code Coverage.

 ## Usage

 ### NodeJS